David Vitty

 David Lloyd Vitty (born 24 April 1974) is a British radio presenter.
 He worked alongside Chris Moyles at BBC Radio 1, having originally been a broadcast assistant on Moyles' early morning show.
 He became the show's head writer and 'Director of Comedy' and moved with Moyles to the drivetime slot, and then to Radio 1 Breakfast, during which time the programme was known as The Chris Moyles Show.
 In total, he spent 14 years from 1998 to 2012 working alongside Moyles.

 Vitty has also presented other shows on BBC Radio 1 and BBC Radio 5 Live, as well as some presenting work on television, including Channel 4's Coach Trip.
 He is a former contestant on Dancing on Ice.

 Background

-David was educated at Glenealy Junior School and Bedford School, the name 'Comedy Dave' came from when he ran the tuck shop in the school hall and would regularly tell jokes in order to make more sales, many included impersonations of the teachers accents.
-After school, Vitty studied Radio Production at college, but never had any ambitions to be on-air.
+Vitty was educated at Glenealy Junior School and Bedford School After school, Vitty studied Radio Production at college, but never had any ambitions to be on-air.
 He began working as a copywriter and then moved onto becoming a "tech op" for Radio 1 on 5 December 1996.

-In 1997, he then met Chris Moyles – they got on well with each other and Moyles invited Vitty to work with him on his early morning show.
+In 1997, Vitty met Chris Moyles – they got on well with each other and Moyles invited Vitty to work with him on his early morning show.
 When Moyles transferred to drive time in 1998, Vitty went with him and became "Comedy Dave" after comedian Lee Hurst asked Vitty on the show who he was, he said "Super Dave" to which Hurst sarcastically responded "Comedy Dave more like" in reference to his formative years nickname.

 On 22 April 2011, Vitty and his wife, Jayne Sharp announced they were to split.